 The details of installation will depend on your chosen type of floating floor – the installation of floating laminate floors is a bit different from timber flooring, and so on.

 Then, prepare your space.
 Depending on the type of your subfloor, it might need some tending before the installation of the floating floor.
-For example, if it’s concrete, you will have to cover it with something, e.g., even a thin layer of a wood subfloor.
+For example, if it’s concrete, you may be required to level certain sections with self-levelling compound.

 Next, ensure the floors are even.
 Slightly unlevel spots can be filled with a patching compound, while bumps and ridges should be sanded down.